 As part of our mayoral candidate profile a few weeks ago, we wrote that the Alameda Education Association was backing incumbent Marie Gilmore for mayor.
 The day the piece ran, a teacher who is a member of the union corrected us, saying it never formally endorsed any city candidate.
 Read more >> about The Campaign Column: Correcting the record

 Michele Ellson's blog

-Welcome to this week’s edition of The Broad Brush, your 60-second news review.
+Welcome to this week’s edition of The Broad Brush, your weekly, two-sentence news review.
 Here’s what happened this week.

 Alameda police are rescinding a ticket they gave a homeless veteran on a charge he was illegally living in his car.
 On October 1, the department asked the Alameda County Superior Court to dismiss a ticket issued to Aaron Colyer after police found him sitting in a parking lot in his van.
 Read more >> about The Broad Brush: Your news in 60 seconds